Obama warns it soon may be too late to save the economy.

 We need to hope the new president and his administration have success and so forth.

-Uh we want to work together with them and so this this is this is politics and it's the future of the country, and this is not how these guys are going to win votes in 2010.
+And this is not how these guys are going to win votes in 2010.

-Because of this attitude, the Republicans, oh, we hope he succeeds.
+The Republicans, oh, we hope he succeeds.

-Oh, we can't get we can't, we can't be seen as critics.
+Oh, we can't be seen as critics.

-We can't, oh no, no, no, that will not help us with the minority vote in 2010, 2012.
+Oh, no, no, no, that will not help us with the minority vote in 2010, 2012.

 All it's bunk.

-That means, Sandra, it's up to us.
+That means, Sandra, it's up to us, as it always is.

 So what can you do?

-You have got to stand firm in what you believe in, live your life that way, vote when you have the chance to vote that way, and you have to not be afraid to talk to people who disagree with you about it.
+And number one, and this is true for every one of us out there, you have got to stand firm in what you believe in, live your life that way, vote when you have the chance to vote that way, and you have to not be afraid to talk to people who disagree with you about it.

-This look at the people who care about this are the ones that have the chance to make changes.
+This, look, the people who care about this are the ones that have the chance to make changes.

 They show up every election and vote.

-Now, don't forget them, but that's another thing we've got to do, but we've got to somehow assert ourselves into the popular culture.
+Now, don't forget them, but that's another thing we've got to do.

 Popular culture right now is just accepted as liberal.

-There's not any contention, there's no disagreement.
+There's no disagreement.

-And the people that only Know America via popular culture are seeing nothing but anti-Republican, anti-conservative, anti-Bush, pro-liberal, pro-cultural, rot pro.
+And the people that only know America via popular culture are seeing nothing but anti-Republican, anti-conservative, anti-Bush, pro-liberal, pro-cultural, rot-pro.

 They see it all over the place all the time.